EOSIO/vt-blockchain-bootcamp-starter/docs/instructions.md

 cleos wallet unlock
 ```

-Moments ago, you save your password, enter it when prompted.
+Moments ago you save your password, enter it when prompted.

-Next, create a key in your wallet.
+Next create a key in your wallet.

 ```cleos wallet create_key
 Created new private key with a public key of: "EOS74GhNdMRYtej..."
 ```

-Now lets check the wallet is there:
+Your key is now imported into the wallet.

 ```bash
 cleos wallet list